gramineproject/gsc/Documentation/index.rst

    unpredictable.
 Currently supported distros are Ubuntu 20.04, Ubuntu 21.04, Ubuntu 22.04, Ubuntu 23.04, Debian 10, Debian 11, Debian 12 and CentOS 8.
    Default value is ``auto`` which means GSC automatically detects the distro of the supplied Docker image.
-User also have the option to provide one of the supported distros mentioned above.
+Users also have the option to provide one of the supported distros mentioned above.

 .. describe:: Registry